vajja/DeepLearningAI/MCP/readme.md

 - Lesson 8: Configuring Servers for Claude Desktop - video only
 - Lesson 9: Creating and Deploying Remote Server  - video with code example
 - Lesson 10: MCP Roadmap & Conclusion - video only

+Please visit the above url for more clear overview of the course.